Ficus trichopoda

 Leaves

-The large, attractive, glossy, alternate, leathery and oblong to ovate (egg-shaped) Leaves are velvety below and large – up to 30 x 23cm.
-The stiff Blade is a dark shiny green and hairless above.
-The lower side is blue-green and has some fine hairs mainly along the midrib.
-There are 6-11 pairs of clearly visible white to bluish green Veins (photo 201RR).
-In Ficus lutea there are 6-8 yellow side veins and prop roots are absent.
-A pair of lateral veins occurs at the base.
-This together with the broad midrib makes the leaf 3-veined from the base.
-On the lower surfaces, Waxy spots occur in axils of secondary veins or at the base of the leaf midrib.
-Leaves are not rough and sandpaper-like.
-Young leaves are bright red.
-The Apex is broadly tapering and bluntly pointed (photo 201RR).
+On the leaf Upper surface there are 6-11 pairs of clearly visible white (photo 201RR) to bluish green Veins, occasionally tinged with pink.
+In this photo a pair of lateral veins occurs at the base.
+This together with the broad midrib, makes the leaf 3-veined from the base.
 The Base is rounded to square and might be lobed or cordate (heart shaped – photo 201RR).
-The Petiole (leaf stalk) is thick, up to 6cm long and may be reddish.
+In this photo the Apex is broadly tapering and bluntly pointed, and the Petiole (leaf stalk) is thick and up to 6cm long).
+It may be reddish.
 The shiny Stipules (basal appendages of the petiole) are large – up to 5cm long and even longer on new growth.
-They envelope terminal buds (photo 201M – under Fruit) and are caducous (an organ or part which is easily detached and shed early).
-When leaves fall, they leave a leaf scar (partially visible in photo 201M – under Fruit).
+They initially envelope terminal buds (photo 201M – under Fruit) and are caducous (an organ or part which is easily detached and shed early).

 Flowers

-Around the inner boundary of the hollow fig receptacle, large collections of extremely small flowers are located.
-The Male Flowers have up to 6 overlapping perianth (the 2 floral envelopes considered together; a collective term for the calyx and corolla) lobes and one or two anthers are present.
+Around the inner boundary of the hollow fig receptacles, large collections of extremely small flowers are located.
+The Male Flowers have up to 6 overlapping perianth (the 2 floral envelopes considered together; a collective term for the non-reproductive calyx containing sepals and corolla with petals lobes and one or two anthers are present.
 Here the ovary is absent or vestigial (imperfectly developed, non-functional relic from the past).
 In the Female Flowers, there are no stamens and usually fewer perianth lobes.
 The Ovary is free and usually has 2 Styles.
 The Female wasp enters the fig laden with microscopic pollen.
 The wasp then “accidently” pollinates those female fig flowers with longish styles.
 These long styles prevent the wasp from laying eggs in that specific ovary.
 The wasp targets the flowers with short styles and lays a single egg in each one.
 This female fig flowers react, producing a gall, which nourishes the developing wasp larvae.
-These larvae eventually pupate and becomes adults.
+These larvae eventually pupate and become adults.
 The robust Male wasps develop first, fertilize the young female wasps and then burrow through the wall of the fig allowing oxygen in.
 The young Female wasps then, unintentionally, loads pollen from the male flowers.
 They then escape through the opening created by the young male wasps and make her way to another fig, of the same species, to continue the life cycle.
 This is an excellent example of a Mutualistic relationship (a beneficial relationship between 2 different species in which both benefit) here between the fig tree and the wasp.
 The fertilized escaped wasps follow a released new host specific chemical, in order to locate the new receptive fig of the same species.

 Fruit

-Nearly a week after the wasps have left the figs, with their now fertilized seeds, Ripen.
+Nearly a week after the wasps have left the figs (the fruit), with their now fertilized seeds, Ripen.
 They then develop into an orange to red multiple Fruit.
 Figs are usually borne singly or in pairs (photo 201M) in leaf axils.
-The fruit stalk is up to about 1,5cm long (photo 201M) and the mature figs are up to 2,2cm wide.
+The fruit stalk (important in classification) is up to about 1,5cm long (photo 201M) and the mature figs are up to 2,2cm wide.
 The fruit changes from hairy green and becomes orange or red and mottled with pink – possibly hairless when ripe.
 This is due to the oxygen induced Ethylene production.
 Ethylene is a small hydrocarbon gas – odourless and tasteless.
 This gas is involved in the ripening of the fruit, including causing the fruit to change colour, texture and soften.
 It is used commercially to ripen fruits like tomatoes, bananas and pears.
 (Sep-Apr).

 Distribution & Ecology